 All designated family court sites now use the service.
-As we get ready to roll the service out nationally, I've been reflecting on how the service has helped public law cases to continue and what our next steps will be.
+As we progress with mandating the service, I've been reflecting on how the service has helped local authorities.

 Safeguarding children throughout the COVID-19 pandemic